-- Osteoid produced by osteoblsts
+- Osteoid produced by osteoblasts

 - Chondroid produced by chondroblast

-Minerlization of osteoid elaborated by neoplastic osteoblasts is the final in the creation of tumor bone.
+Mineralization of osteoid elaborated by neoplastic osteoblasts is the final in the creation of tumor bone.

-Rapidly growing tumors such as osteosarcoma usually produce immature bone which is seen as ill defined poorly structured clouds of density.
+Rapidly growing tumors such as osteosarcoma usually produce immature bone which is seen as ill-defined poorly structured clouds of density.

 In neoplastic cartilage, calcification in the form of stipples, floccules, arcs, and ring—like shapes conforms to the lobulated configuration of the cartilaginous matrix.
-Since this calcification usually occurs in the most mature cartilage, it is characteristically found in the centre of a lesion.
+Since this calcification usually occurs in the most mature cartilage, it is characteristically found in the center of a lesion.

-A mixture of stipples and floccules is seen with in both benign and malignant cartilaginous tumors.
+A mixture of stipples and floccules is seen within both benign and malignant cartilaginous tumors.

 Reactive bone mineralization

-This results bone activity.
+This results in bone activity.
 The results in a coarsened and mottled trabecular pattern of combined radiolucency and increased radiodensity.